Description:- Charminar, State: Telangana

 Medak of the Church of

-Wesleyan Methodists, it was consecrated on 25 December 1924.
+Wesleyan Methodist, it was consecrated on 25 December 1924.
 Medak

 The Cathedral also sees over the Diocese of Medak, which is the single largest